-Sampling and analysis
+Sampling and Analysis

-All businesses that require some form of pre-treatment will get involved in sampling and analysis.
+All businesses that require some form of pre-treatment will get involved in sampling and analysis (S and A).
 All pre-treatment devices when installed must be fitted with a sampling point.
-Sampling and analysis can be quite simple from compliance checks and checking to see if newly installed pre-treatment equipment is operating properly, to full-scale daily monitoring and reporting.
+S and A can be quite simple from compliance checks and checking to see if newly installed pre-treatment equipment is operating properly, to full-scale daily monitoring and reporting.